jorgemario503/jorgemario503/README.md

 - 👋 Hi, I’m @jorgemario503
 - 👀 I’m interested in learning new stuff
-- 🌱 I’m currently working on these projects: Data Pipelines, ML for Risk & Marketing, MLOps, LLM
+- 🌱 I’m currently working on these projects: ETL, ML for Risk & Marketing, implement LLM for business cases
-- 💞️ I’m looking to collaborate on ML projects
+- 💞️ I’m looking to collaborate on open source projects
-- 📫 You can reach me via twitter @jorgemario503 or via linkedin https://sv.linkedin.com/in/jorge-mario-melendez
+- 📫 You can reach me via linkedin https://sv.linkedin.com/in/jorge-mario-melendez

 <!---
 jorgemario503/jorgemario503 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.